This is why I just reached the limits of my ability to absorb garbage.

 This is Gallup's governance poll taken September 9th through the 13th.

-And it's it's not uncommon.
+And it's not uncommon.

-And you look at this, here's the Obama approval and disapproval numbers.
+And you look at this, here's the Obama approval and disapproval numbers, real clear politics averages.

-Obama job approval is 45%, disapproval, 50%.
+Obama job approval is 45%, disapproval 50%.

-You know, you would direction of the country.
+Direction of the country.

 Right direction, 29%.